Call Today! 888-234-8376

 When selecting the life insurance option, you’ll have a choice of various policies including:

-Disability Insurance – Millions of employees miss work every single year after coming down with an illness or disability.
+Millions of employees miss work every single year after coming down with an illness or disability.
 To provide support for your employees, the policies Colonial Life provide can be tailored and this is a huge advantage of choosing the provider.
-Not only do employee absences prevent the employee from earning money, they also cause financial losses to the business so short term and long term disability insurance can quickly become an absence management strategy.
+Not only do employee absences prevent the employee from earning money, they also cause financial losses to the business so short-term disability and long-term disability insurance can quickly become an absence management strategy.

 When you choose Colonial Life, the benefit periods can be selected and you can also choose between various plans.
 While some companies choose to keep coverage applicable to work alone, others will include off-job plans.
 Since the paycheck is the most valuable asset for most employees, you, as their employer, can help them to keep it protected with the right policy.